zammad/zammad-documentation/api/user.rst

 Required permission: ``admin.user`` **or** ``ticket.agent``

 .. note:: **🤓 This depends on permissions**

    Agents can't set user passwords, roles or group permission.
 Instead Zammad will apply to :admin-docs:`default sign up role </manage/roles/index.html#role-details>`.

-      Technically unauthenticated user creation is possible if you manage to provide the required CSRF token (out of scope of this documentation).
+   Technically, unauthenticated user creation is possible if you manage to provide the required CSRF token (out of scope of this documentation).
    If you don't want that, consider :admin-docs:`disabling user registration </settings/security/base.html>`.

 .. tip:: **🧐 Creation payloads can be big**

    Unsure which attributes you can use or set?
-Run a get query on any fitting user existing in your instance already.
+Run a GET query on any fitting user existing in your instance already.

 ``POST``-Request sent: ``/api/v1/users``